 Packaging & Assembly

 It’s hard not to be impressed by the packaging of the Orca.
 Xinkebot appears to have invested money in the quality of the protective materials, and we can confidently say it felt like the best-packaged printer we’ve come across in recent times.
-The various boxes and thick black styrofoam oozes organization, and very few printers come close to matching the enjoyable experience of unboxing the Orca.
+The different boxes and thick black styrofoam oozes organization, and very few printers come close to matching the enjoyable experience of unboxing the Orca.

 Assembly does take some doing in the sense that the printer doesn’t come fully assembled, but Xinkebot has done well to provide clear instructions and a simple enough overall design that shouldn’t trouble most users.
 Once pieced together, the Orca is very portable as everything is connected to the frame.